yomguy/Linux-realtime-config/README.md

 linux-RT-config
 ===============

-a config file and howtos for compiling a fast Linux RT aka "realtime preemptible kernel" for audio and video workstations.
+a config file and howtos to compile a fast Linux RT aka "realtime preemptible kernel" for audio and video workstations.

 Why?
 ----

-Many distributions come from RT kernels not as preemptible as needed for audio and video processes which require very high system priorities.
+Many distributions come with partially (fake?)
+RT kernels not as preemptible as needed for audio and video processes which require very high system and hardware access priorities.

 What's included?